Peking Chinese Baby Back Ribs

 - Apply a moderate to generous coating of Bayou-ish.
 You can be surprisingly generous, as the intense heat will mellow the spices as they brown.

-- When pan is smoking hot, lay seasoned fish in pan.
+- When the pan is smoking hot, lay seasoned fish in pan.
 Some folks will spoon more butter over the fish at this point.

-- Smoke will pour off, and butter may catch on fire so be ready!
+- Smoke will pour off, and butter may catch on fire, so be ready!

 - Carefully flip, and cook for slightly less time on the second side (it will brown more quickly once hot).